Maura Tierney: Career

 In 2023, she appeared in Sean Durkin's wrestling drama The Iron Claw.
 In 2024, she appeared in Lee Isaac Chung's Twisters, a sequel to the 1996 film Twister.
 That same year, Tierney joined the cast of Law & Order for season 24, portraying a new lieutenant replacing Camryn Manheim.

 Personal life

 In 1992, Tierney met actor-director Billy Morrissette on the first day he arrived in Los Angeles.
 They married on February 1, 1993.
 Morrissette directed, and both he and Tierney appear in, the 2001 film Scotland, PA.
-The couple separated on March 7, 2006 and she filed for divorce in late July 2006 due to irreconcilable differences.
-The couple's divorce was later finalized.
+The couple separated on March 7, 2006 and in late July 2006, citing irreconcilable differences, she filed for divorce, which was later finalized.

 On February 1, 2009, Tierney officiated at the wedding of her friend and former ER co-star Parminder Nagra to photographer James Stenson.

 Tierney had surgery to remove a tumor from her breast in 2009.
 She had been cast in Parenthood but schedule conflicts with her cancer treatments led her to leave and she was replaced by Lauren Graham.
 Tierney finished treatment and returned to work in a stage play in 2010.